Gunnison River

-The Gunnison River is located in western Colorado, United States and is one of the largest tributaries of the Colorado River.
+The Gunnison River is located in western Colorado, United States, and is one of the largest tributaries of the Colorado River.

 Description

 The 180 mi river flows east to west and has a drainage area of 7923 sqmi according to the USGS.
-The drainage basin of the Gunnison collects water from different habitats, such as forests and alpine meadows, located the along Continental Divide.
+The drainage basin of the Gunnison collects water from different habitats, such as forests and alpine meadows, located along the Continental Divide.
 As the river flows westward, it carves through the San Juan Mountains.
 It flows into the Colorado River at Grand Junction.

 The Gunnison River Basin is popular for recreational activities such as fishing, rafting, boating, camping, hiking, and rock climbing.

 Contamination of the Gunnison River with selenium and mercury results from irrigation of high-selenium soils derived from the Mancos Shale and from mineral mining.
 The region surrounding the Gunnison River is part of the Colorado Mineral Belt.
 Contamination of the Gunnison River with selenium and mercury is a conservation concern for the bonytail chub, Colorado pikeminnow, humpback chub, and razorback sucker, whose critical habitat includes the lower Gunnison River.